swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 series as well as translator of
 [excellent NHK content](https://www.youtube.com/watch?v=noCZ5gwRBCY)
 was participating as well.
-It was basically a 4-5 person impromptu study study group and we all had a lot of fun and I learned a lot.
+It was basically a 4-5 person impromptu study group and we all had a lot of fun and I learned a lot.

 Around 9pm things started winding down.
 After a couple of pizza slices with Harry I headed back to the AirBnB.
 The evening ended with a lot